Survey Results Highlight the Top 6 Challenges for Small Businesses

 "The consulting agency is neutral when looking at problems.
 It can look at the enterprise [from the outside] and not be affected by the enterprise's atmosphere and shareholders' interests."

 "Beyond their expertise and experience with a particular issue, consultants can offer some advantages over permanent staff.
 First, they can bring objectivity to an organization.
-Their fresh thinking can help to restart projects that have lost momentum, or that have become bogged down by in-fighting.
+Their fresh thinking can help… restart projects that have lost momentum or… become bogged down by infighting.
 Second, consultants can focus on one project or issue.
-This is because they're not weighed down with other responsibilities, as in-house managers can be.
+This is because they're not weighed down [by] other responsibilities, as in-house managers can be.
 This can bring clarity to a project, especially when a deadline is looming."

 "Sometimes marketing is hard because you're spending your energy the wrong way.
 Build templates for all of your marketing and sales processes so that you rarely have to start from scratch.
 Not only do they save you time, they also make sure you keep your resources focused on your goals."